Momments8888/lifelens-legal/privacy.md

 - Provide the core functionality (save your memories, answer questions about them, generate summaries).
-- Read prescription labels you scan and build medication schedules, dose reminders, and refill running-low alerts you ask for.
-- Deliver notifications you have opted into (reminders, medication doses, smart-recall prompts, weekly digest).
+- Deliver notifications you have opted into (reminders, smart-recall prompts, weekly digest).
-- Sync health metrics you have explicitly connected (steps).
 - Attach weather at the time and place of a memory (via Open-Meteo and similar public weather APIs, with no personal identifiers).
 - Look up business details you save (via Google Places).